jcaillon/valet/tests.d/1103-self-release/results.approved.md

    5 ░ - ✨ feature
    6 ░ - 🐞 fix
    7 ░
+▶ called io::invoke git tag -a v1.2.3 -m Release version 1.2.3
+SUCCESS  The new version has been tagged.
+▶ called io::invoke git push origin -f main:latest
+SUCCESS  The distant ⌜latest⌝ branch has been updated.
 ▶ called io::invoke git push origin main
-▶ called io::invoke git tag -a v1.2.3 -m Release version 1.2.3
 ▶ called io::invoke git push origin v1.2.3
-SUCCESS  The new version has been tagged and pushed to the remote repository.
+SUCCESS  The new version has been pushed to the remote repository.
+▶ called io::invoke git push origin -f main:latest
+SUCCESS  The distant ⌜latest⌝ branch has been updated.
 DEBUG    The release payload is: ⌜{
     "tag_name": "v1.2.3",
     "body": "# Release of version 1.2.3\n\nChangelog: \n\n- ✨ feature\n- 🐞 fix\n",